What is Processing Fluency?

 - Is the imagery appropriate?

 Most importantly, think from a shopper’s perspective.
-Bear in mind those potential consumers who are a lot less familiar with the products you offer.
-Don’t over-explain; keep things simple.
+Bear in mind those potential consumers who are a lot less familiar with the products you offer and don’t over-explain; keep things simple to ease Processing Fluency.

 You might also want to read up on how Multi-Sensory Experiences can influence shoppers’ decisions.